craveytrain/AustinMetro/readme.md

-#Austin Metro
+# Austin Metro
 This is a project to help users find out the next route available for Austin Metro public transit.
-First we are concentrating on the rail with intentions of expanding to the bus lines when the code has reached a feature critical mass and has been stablized.
+First we are concentrating on the rail with intentions of expanding to the bus lines when the code has reached feature critical mass and has been stablized.

-##Changelog:
-###v0.1.1 Nov 22nd, 2010
-* Reorganized app to use separate view and app layer js files
-* Using pub/sub to handling messaging

-###v0.1: Oct 29th, 2010
-* Add onchange listener for drop down
-* Added route namespace (hardcoded to 'redline' for now)

-###v0.09: Oct 25th, 2010
-* Station drop down updating based on nearest station

-##Roadmap:
-###v0.2
-* Turn off auto-update

-###v0.3
-* Offline cache manifest

-###v0.4
-* SVG/Canvas drawing of route map

-###v0.5
-* Route scrape server

-###v0.6
-* Route table sync

-##Eventual
-* Get other routes
+## Behavior
+- site detects nearest station
+- gives upcoming times

+## Tech Notes
+### AppCache
+- offline pages, js, everything

+### GeoLocation
+- if location fails, give selection method for station

+### History API
+- each station needs a real page
+- get for station should respond with HTML or JSON depending on request

+### Localstorage
+- store route data accessed
+- do we cache the whole route? station? direction?
+- Versioning: date? number? hash?